 This feature-length BBC documentary on the band Genesis comes with more asterisks than a typical rockumentary.
 First is the lack of occasion — there being no significant milestone in 2014, unless the band’s 47th-ish anniversary means something to somebody.
-Only further confusing things, the doc was released in different regions as Together and Apart or Sum of the Parts, accompanied by the hits compilation R-Kive, a trifecta of inexplicably terrible names.
+Second is a befuddling marketing strategy: the doc was released in different regions as Together and Apart or Sum of the Parts, accompanied by the hits compilation album R-Kive.
+Truly a trifecta of inexplicably terrible names.

 The other main selling point is a smattering of rare or apparently unseen live footage, including at least one new to me: a tantalizing glimpse of the very young band live at The Atomic Sunrise Festival, at the groovy London venue The Roundhouse in 1970, where they shared a bill with David Bowie.
 Much of the rest the live footage will probably be familiar to any fan with access to YouTube.
 Looking back at all this vintage footage now, how much do you think Collins wishes he could have told his younger self to sit up straight while playing, considering his later back and nerve damage?